-Once employers are registered for a TWC unemployment tax account number, there are a few options for reporting wages paid to domestic employees and paying taxes:
+TWC provides a few options for reporting wages paid to domestic employees and paying taxes:

 Once a domestic employers elects to report and pay annually, domestic employers do not need to resubmit the election form each year as long as they employ only domestic employees.
 If you wish to stop reporting annually, submit a Domestic Employer’s Revocation Form (Form C-20F) by December 31st for the following year.

 If you elect to report annually, you may be required to provide wage information at any time in order to verify unemployment benefit claimant wages.